developers192/DetailedLoLRPC/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You may move the shortcut created anywhere you please.
-Running that shortcut will launch League of Legends with it's native Rich Presence replaced with DetailedLoLRPC.
+Running that shortcut will launch League of Legends with its native Rich Presence replaced with DetailedLoLRPC.

 Launching LoL from the Riot Client will use its native Rich Presence implementation.